 Starting Seed Indoors

 Provide your plants with at least six hours of sunlight daily by placing containers near a sunny window or in a screened-in porch.
+It’s important to note that not all plants should be started indoors—some plants prefer to start outside or be sown directly into the ground.

 Tip: Starting seeds indoors grants better control over growing conditions, safeguarding against temperature, humidity, light, pests, and other factors until they are ready for transplantation outside.